 - Contact a rideshare attorney.
 Each case is unique, and your rideshare accident may have specificities that are difficult to navigate.
-A Florida Uber and Lyft accident lawyer can walk you through the process and make sure you receive compensation for your injuries.
+An Uber or Lyft accident lawyer like those at Salter, Healy, Rivera & Heptner can walk you through the process and make sure you receive compensation for your injuries.

 Uber & Lyft Insurance Requirements